jbx-protocol/juice-contracts-v3/contracts/extensions/NFT/README.md

 It's possible to store a provenance hash in the contract.
 It can be set only once using `setProvenanceHash(string memory _provenanceHash)`.

 By default token mint price is the value of unitPrice set in the constructor.
 It can be changed with `updateUnitPrice(uint256 _unitPrice)` at any time to any value by a caller with the `DEFAULT_ADMIN_ROLE` permission.
 For advanced pricing calculation there is an option to associate a price resolver contract.
 This is done with `updatePriceResolver(INFTPriceResolver _priceResolver)`.
 Several sample implementations are provided, They are described in detail below.
+It is possible to set price resolver to `address(0)`.
+If the token is to have perpetual free mints setting both price resolver and unitPrice to 0 is the most cost-effective way to do it.

 Several other features are available. `setContractURI(string memory _contractUri)` can change the OpenSea metadata uri.
 Mint can be paused and resumed with `setPause(bool pause)`. `mintFor(address _account)` is an admin mint function gated with `MINTER_ROLE` role that allows unbounded mints to arbitrary accounts limited only by maxSupply.
 Minters can be added and removed by an account with `DEFAULT_ADMIN_ROLE` permission using `addMinter(address _account)` and `removeMinter(address _account)`.
 These two functions are used by the "Auction Machine" contracts described below.
 Lastly there is a function to recover ERC20 token balances – `transferTokenBalance(IERC20 token, address to, uint256 amount)`.